aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 The following command tails the CloudWatch log to view KnowledgeBase events as they are logged.

 [!NOTE]
+Substitute the knowledge_base_id found in the CDK Output section of the `cdk deploy` command output

+> [!NOTE]
-Substitute the knowledge_base_id found in the CDK Output section when cdk deploy is run
+> Substitute the knowledge_base_id found in the CDK Output section of the `cdk deploy` command output

 ```
 aws logs tail --follow --since 2m BedrockKnowledgeBase-<knowledge_base_id>